jon-harper/OmniBox/docs/support/fans.md

 date: 2022-07-03
 ---

-This is a list of all fans that are supported anywhere on OmniBox.
-An assortment of gaskets and cover cages are available in the [Fan Cages][6] git folder.
+This is a list of all fans that are supported by OmniBox.

+An assortment of gaskets and cover cages are available in the [Fan Cages][6] git folder for all listed fans.

-The rear main body supports two 40mm exhaust fans.
-The front main body has a version that mounts a single 60mm fan.
-Other fans are typically mounted on the rear panel or lid.
-Some lower bay trays also mount 40mm fans,
+OmniBox also has optional, concealed mounts for 40x40x10mm fans.
+These are compatible with gaskets but do not use fan cages.

 | Description | Image | Product Link | Notes |
 |---|---|---|---|